dihedron/netcheck/README.md

 In order to build, run `make`.

+Once built, the application can be compressed using [UPX](https://upx.github.io/); to compress quickly use `make compress`, for maximum compression (which can be quite slow) run `make extra-compress`.

+The `Makefile` provides targets to create packages for RPM-, DEB- and APK-based Linux systems through [nFPM](https://nfpm.goreleaser.com/): to package the application run `make deb` (for Debian and Ubuntu systems), `make rpm` (for Fedora, RHEL, CentOS and the likes), `make apk` for Alpine.

-In order to install to the default location (`/usr/local/bin`) run `sudo make install`; to remove it, run `sudo make uninstall`.
+In order to manually install to the default location (`/usr/local/bin`) without using the system package manager run `sudo make install`; to remove it, run `sudo make uninstall`.
 In order to specify a different install directory use the `PREFIX` environment variable; the same for uninstalling:

 ```bash
 $> make && sudo make install PREFIX=/usr/bin